digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 **"How do I create and modify data items?"**

 ### Data types

 In this part, we focus on the data structure of dictionaries, which are often used in CoLRev.
-Dictionaries are efficient data structures, which can be used to handle bibliographic records, such as the following (in BibTeX format):
+Dictionaries are efficient data structures that can be used to handle bibliographic records, such as the following (in BibTeX format):

 ```Tex
 @article{Pare2023,